Advocating for revenue: making sure the ultra-wealthy pay what they owe

 • Ultra-rich fund ballot initiative to repeal tax on themselves

 Because we're making headway toward making the rich pay what they owe for our schools and public services, they're using their millions to push back.
 Multi-millionaire Brian Heywood has paid $6 million to get 6 initiatives on this fall's ballot including I-2109 to repeal the capital gains tax.
 Rather than paying what he owes to support our state, he's sinking money into challenging it.
-Stay tuned as we prepare to fight back for our students and our state.
+Read more and sign up to phone bank virtually to say NO on I-2109!

 • Victory: Capital Gains